katherinesebastin/AdvWebDevelopmentProject/Definition and Planning.md

 **Scenario 2: Game Log Updates**
 -	Test Objective: Ensure that users can add and view game logs accurately.
 -	Steps:
 1. User adds a new log entry.
-2. Log is timestamped and saved.
-3. Verify that the log is visible in the game log section.
+2. Verify that the log is visible in the game log section.
 -	Expected Outcome: Logs are correctly saved and displayed to all relevant users.

 **Scenario 3: GM Overrides Player Stats**
 -	Test Objective: Validate that the GM can override player stats and the changes are logged.
 -	Steps:
-1. GM clicks "Override Stats" for a player.
+1. GM clicks on player profile.
 2. GM modifies stats (e.g., HP, skills).
 3. Verify the new stats are reflected and visible to the player.
--	Expected Outcome: Stats are successfully overridden, and the action is logged.
+-	Expected Outcome: Stats are successfully overridden.

 ### 4. User Feedback and Iteration
 After each round of testing, feedback will be collected.
 This feedback will guide further refinement of the tool.
 User satisfaction and usability scores will be tracked to identify pain points or areas of improvement.